divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 17 - Thursday | In class work #
 I spent the entire class designing level 5 and I didn't encounter any issues/bugs while making it.
-I plan for level 6 and above to have a cave-like design, thankfully, gavin has already designed a backdrop for the cave, the platforms however are just going to be blank grey slates.
+I plan for level 6 and above to have a cave-like aesthetic, mainly because Gavin designed a backdrop for cave levels and I thought it looked cool.

 ### Things Added:
  - All of level 5